gcaracas/thehybridprotocol/hybridprotocol-frontend/__tests__/frontend-tests-summary.md

 3. **✅ Mocking issues resolved** - API mocking is working correctly
 4. **⚠️ Optional: Address act() warnings** - For cleaner test output (not required)

-## 📊 **Success Rate: 100% (13/13 tests working)**
+## 📊 **Success Rate: 100% (34/34 tests working)**

 The frontend testing infrastructure is now complete and fully functional!
-All core functionality is working perfectly, with comprehensive test coverage for all single page features.
+All core functionality is working perfectly, with comprehensive test coverage for all single page features, including the new ContentMetadata component for displaying categories, tags, and language in a non-selectable way.

 ## 🎉 **Quality Suite Status: PASSED**